Yousefbahr/RAG-CMU/README.md

-# CMU-RAG
+# RAG-CMU
-A RAG system built from scratch capable of answering questions about Pittsburgh and CMU - Assignment 2 of CMU: Advanced NLP Spring 2024
+A RAG system built from scratch, capable of answering questions about Pittsburgh and CMU - Assignment 2 of CMU: Advanced NLP Spring 2024